How to Connect with Online Marketplaces

 Step-by-Step Instructions

-Step 0: Choose your integration model
+Choose your integration model

 Decide whether Magento should create and manage listings (full sync) or only import orders from existing marketplace listings.

-Tip: Orders-only yields faster time-to-revenue; full sync maximizes margin control and reduces operational rework long-term.
+Business tip: Orders-only yields faster time-to-revenue; full sync maximizes margin control and reduces operational rework long-term.

-Step 1: Select a marketplace connector for Magento 2
+Select a marketplace connector for Magento 2

 Evaluate connectors using this checklist: